PietroLoparco/PortScanner/README.md

 - `h, --help`: Displays the help message and exits.
 - `ip IP`: Specifies the target IP address for scanning.
 - `url URL`: Specifies the target URL for scanning.
 If provided, this will resolve to an IP address before scanning.
--- `start_port START_PORT`: Defines the starting port for the scan.
+- `--start_port START_PORT`: Defines the starting port for the scan.
 Default is 1.
--- `end_port END_PORT`: Defines the ending port for the scan.
+- `--end_port END_PORT`: Defines the ending port for the scan.
 Default is 1024.